-Note: The NT Service Pack 3 is too large to fit on floppies.
+Note: The NT Service Pack 3 is too large to fit on floppy disks.
 Therefore, it is recommended that nt4sp3\i.exe be copied to a high density media accessible by the server (e.g. CDROM).

-- 1. From your Internet browser download the ReadMe.1st and nt4sp3\i.exe files from the appropriate directory. - 2.
+- 1. From your internet browser download the ReadMe.1st and nt4sp3\i.exe files from the appropriate directory. - 2.
 To apply the patch, double click on the nt4sp3\i.exe file.
 The installation files will be unpacked and the Service pack installation dialogue window will be displayed. - 3.
 Read the welcome message and Click on <Next>. - 4.
 Read the Software License Agreement and select <Yes> if you agree with the licensing agreement. - 5.
 Ensure that the "Install the Service Pack" option is selected and click on <Next>. - 6.
-Ensure that the "Yes, I want to create an uninstall directory" is selected, click on <Next>. - 7.
-Click on <Finish> and the service pack 3 installation will proceed.

-8. After some files and directories are updated, the message "Windows NT 4.0 has been updated; Remove any disks from floppy disk drives and choose OK to restart your computer" will be displayed.
-Press <OK>.
+Ensure that the "Yes, I want to create an uninstall directory" is selected, click on . - Click on <Finish> and the service pack 3 installation will proceed.
+(Note: If you installed Microsoft Windows NT Server 4.0 from a CD that was made for resale in the United States, then 128-bit encryption was installed.
+The service pack only has 40-bit encryption.
+You will be prompted to replace the 128-bit encryption with the 40-bit encryption scheme.
+Choose <Skip> unless you really do want to replace your encryption scheme.) - 8.
+After some files and directories are updated, the message "Windows NT 4.0 has been updated; Remove any disks from floppy disk drives and choose OK to restart your computer" will be displayed.
+Remove disks and click <OK> to restart.